francescocellamare/os161-c1/README.md

 ```
 static struct swap_page swap_list[NUM_PAGES];
 ```
-in the `swap_init` function we set all the parameters of the swapfile to 0 except the `free` variable we set it to 1.
+in the `swap_init` function we set all the parameters of the swapfile to 0 except the `free` variable we set it to 1 .
 We have two important functions in the `swapfile.c`:
 1. `swap_out(paddr_t ppaddr, vaddr_t pvaddr)`
-    This function is called whenever we want to remove a page (the victim page) from the physical memory - RAM - and we copy it to the SWAPFILE
+    This function is called whenever we want to remove a page (the victim page) from the physical memory - RAM - and we copy it to the `SWAPFILE`
     1. Look for the first free position in the SWAPFILE
         ```
         for(i=0; i< NUM_PAGES; i++)